-Through many iterations of the visual language, I worked to design a visually flat and modern style, which is unique in the world of MMORPGs.
-I relied on white space as much as possible to create natural divisions between text and images instead of using borders and dividers.
+Through many iterations of the visual language, I worked to design a clean and modern style, unique in the world of MMORPGs.
+I relied on white space as much as possible to create natural divisions between text and images, instead of using excessive borders and dividers.

 I used consistent typeface styles to create hierarchies of information, which is especially important in text-heavy interfaces.
 I also converted the type to support localization of other latin-based languages and Cyrillic.
 OpenSans was chosen as the game’s typeface for most in-game text based on its readability, large character set, and numerous weights.

-Some tooltips look similar to popups due to the amount of information that needs to be conveyed, but they are not interactable, and only appear while the cursor is hovered over an item, power, or a similar object that needs expanded information.
-Design needs would sometimes require a large amount of text in these tooltips which provided a unique challenge to provide the necessary information in an understandable way.
-This made it especially important to use different text styles, colors, spacing, and capitalization to create hierarchies of information.
+The game design would often require large amounts of text in these tooltips, providing the challenge of displaying all of the necessary information in an understandable way.
+This made it especially important to effectively use different text styles, colors, spacing, and capitalization to create clear hierarchies of information.

-The power icons follow a consistent design language that gives the player insight into what a power will do if it is used.
+The power icons are featured in the HUD and in various menus.
+They follow a consistent design language that gives the player insight into what the given power will do.
 Each one is comprised of its unique, single-color foreground iconography, a shape, and a color fill in the background.
-The shape and color language define key properties of the powers.
+The shape and color language are used to define key properties of the powers.

-Wireframing is a process I use often, especially when working on a large feature that I know will contain many states and require a lot of different pieces of user feedback.
-Here I started designing the rough layouts of all the states in Adobe XD.
-Then, I made the wireframes interactive by connecting buttons that transition to other states when the user clicks them.
-This was valuable because I could arrange internal user tests to see what worked, what didn’t, and then iterate on the user flow before designing the final visuals.
+Wireframing is a process I use often, especially when working on a large feature that I know will contain numerous states and require a lot of different pieces of user feedback.
+Here, I started designing the rough layouts of each state in Adobe XD.
+Being able to make the wireframes interactive was valuable because I could arrange internal user tests to see what worked, what didn’t, and then iterate on the user flow before designing the final visuals.